 Furthermore, the conjecture implies that geometric cocycles of the cohomology theory are represented by the field theories and predicts TMF-valued invariants for the $2d$ supersymmetric theories.
 The theory of topological modular forms have been playing a key role in various physics literature in the last few years~\cite{T,TY,LP, GJF2, GJFW}.

-In addition to providing evidence for the conjecture in \cite{GPPV}, 4-manifolds involved in the above compatifications were investigated through topological modular forms.
-In particular, a homotopy group of TMF associated to a 4-manifold was computed and a connected sum formula was proposed.
-In the latter case, a wide range of 4-manifolds\footnote{These 4-manifolds need not be smooth nor spin.
-However, a compatification of a \textit{physical} $6d\ (1,0)$ SCFT requires smooth, spin 4-manifolds.} was examined since a compactification of a \textit{nonphysical} $6d\ (1,0)$ SCFT were considered (see Table 1 in \cite{GPPV}).
-In this paper, we consider a compactification of a \textit{physical} $6d\ (1,0)$ SCFT including an interacting theory (E-string theory) on smooth, spin closed 4-manifolds.
-This class of 4-manifolds appear abundantly as a surface bundle on a surface.
-We deduce their fiber sum formula via TMF, which is a generalization of the connected sum operation for surface bundles~\cite{Gf}.
+An investigation of Conjecture 1.1 in relation to an invariant of 4-manifolds was initiated in \cite{GPPV}.
+Specifically, evidence for the conjecture was provided for a range of homotopical degrees d (see Table 2 in \cite{GPPV}).
+Moreover, a connected sum formula of the TMF-valued invariant of 4-manifolds associated to compactifications of a \textit{nonphysical} $6d\ (1,0)$ SCFT on nonsmooth and nonspin 4-manifolds was proposed\footnote{A compactification of a \textit{physical} $6d\ (1,0)$ SCFT requires compact 4-manifolds to be smooth and spin.} (see Section 2.7 of \cite{GPPV}).\\

+In this paper, we extend the investigation of \cite{GPPV} by analyzing compactifications of a \textit{physical} $6d\ (1,0)$ SCFT of both free and interacting theories on smooth, spin closed 4-manifolds.
+This class of 4-manifolds appear abundantly as surface bundles.
+We consider the fiber sum operation between these manifolds, which is more natural operation than the connected sum for the class of 4-manifolds~\cite{Gf} (see Appendix A for a review).
+We conjecture their fiber sum formulas for the above mentioned theories and provide evidence for the conjectures via the explicit examples summarized in tables.
+Furthermore, we strengthen Conjecture 1.1 by finding appropriate 2d theories corresponding to a broader range of homotopical degrees d than the ones considered in \cite{GPPV}.